nltk/nltk_book/book/ch08-extras.rst

 words in the input string, so we add new edges for each word.
 Now, for the induction step, suppose the chart contains an edge labeled with constituent *A*.
-Since we are working bottom-up, we want to build constituents that can have an *A* as a daughter.
+Since we are working bottom-up, we want to build constituents that can have an *A* as a child.
 In other words, we are going to look for productions of the form *B* |rarr| *A* |beta| and use these to label new edges.